-The Global Data Protection Regulation (GDPR) comes into force on May 25, 2018.
+The General Data Protection Regulation (GDPR) came into force on May 25, 2018.

 This page lists the resources that QGate have created or seen that will help your business understand and prepare for the GDPR deadline.

 It is not all bad news - GDPR can bring you opportunity too - it is a time to evaluate customer data management and a great exercise to build trust, loyalty and stronger customer relationships.